mikeminutillo/ms-ext-exploration/README.md

 This repo contains a tool to help you explore the packages in the Microsoft Extensions namespace.

+When you sit down to explore, run the tool and and open the generated diagram.
+Pick one of the Yellow (Next) packages and locate it's source code.
+Have a read.
+Write some spike code.
+Once you are happy that you understand the basics of the project, mark it as Seen and repeat the process.

 ## Setup

 There are submodules in the `ms-repos` folder that point to the Microsoft repositories which contain the source code of these packages.
 Each of these will need to be initialized before running the tool.